 In his old age, St. Paternus was made bishop of Avranches by Germanus, bishop of Rouen.
 He shepherded his flock for thirteen years before dying in the year 550, on the same day as St. Scubilion.
 They were buried in the same monument in the oratory of Scicy which is now the parish of the Church of St. Pair (Paternus).

 The relics of St. Paternus, along with the relics of St. Gaud are found in his church, the Church of St. Pair in Scicy.

-Lord of all, we thank you for the holy ones, like St. Paturnus, who have lived their lives on earth in service to you.
+Lord of all, we thank you for the holy ones, like St. Paternus, who have lived their lives on earth in service to you.
 So many people live only for themselves.
 Forgive us, Lord, for our selfishness and help us to reflect on the lives of the saints as our examples.
 Amen.

 Other Saints We Remember Today

-Sts.
+- Sts.
 Basilissa & Anastasia (68)

 image: Abbé Stéphan (1854-1907), Public domain, via Wikimedia Commons